 Each Fair must submit the Contest Summary Report verifying the winning apple pie baker.
-This person will then be eligible to enter the state competition at the 2024 PA Farm Show and will receive the Official Certification Form from the PA Fairs Special Baking Contest Committee.
+This person will then be eligible to enter the state competition at the 2025 PA Farm Show and will receive the Official PA Farm Show Certification Entry Form directly from the PA Fairs Special Baking Contest Committee by December 2.

-NOTE: If an individual has already won 1st place at another fair in 2023 for this Blue Ribbon Apple Pie contest, that individual is now considered qualified through that Fair to compete at the 2024 PA Farm Show and is no longer eligible to enter this contest at any upcoming Fairs.
+NOTE: If an individual has already won 1st place at another fair in 2024 for this Blue Ribbon Apple Pie contest, that individual is now considered qualified through that Fair to compete at the 2025 PA Farm Show and is no longer eligible to enter this contest at any upcoming Fairs.